Making a supervision order

-People who are subject to supervision orders under the Crimes Act 1914 (Cth) (‘Crimes Act (Cth)’) are referred to as ‘Commonwealth forensic patients’.
+People who are subject to supervision orders under the Crimes Act 1914 (Cth) (‘Crimes Act (Cth)’) are referred to as ‘federal forensic patients’.
 Provisions relating to supervision orders for people with an intellectual disability have been added to the Disability Act to ensure that people receive appropriate assistance from intellectual disability services (see Chapter 8.5: Intellectual disability and the law).

 Variation and revocation of supervision orders

 Under the CMIUT Act, a person who is subject to a supervision order can apply to the court to have the order varied or revoked (i.e. cancelled).
 In considering an application, the court must be satisfied that ‘the safety of the person subject to the order or members of the public will not be seriously endangered’.

 The court must apply the key principle that any restrictions on a person’s freedom and personal autonomy should be kept to the minimum consistent with the community’s safety (s 39 CMIUT Act).
 The court must also consider a list of specific matters in making a decision to make, vary or revoke a supervision order (s 40 CMIUT Act).

 After a court makes a supervision order, it may direct that the matter return for a court-ordered review (s 27(2) CMIUT Act).
 When the court conducts a review, it may confirm the order, vary the conditions, change the type of order (custodial or non-custodial) or revoke the order (ss 32, 33 CMIUT Act).